Romain-P/UnityInspectorStandalone/README.md

 - Windows 10 or later
 - Unity game (Mono or IL2CPP) running on **DirectX 11**
-- DLL injector (optional)

 > **Note:** Only DirectX 11 is supported.
 DX12 and Vulkan are **not** supported.
 Launch your game with `-force-d3d11` to ensure DX11 mode.

 ### Steps

-1. Download the latest `UnityInspector.dll` from [Releases](https://github.com/PicoShot/UnityInspectorStandalone/releases)
+1. Download the latest `winhttp.dll` from [Releases](https://github.com/PicoShot/UnityInspectorStandalone/releases)
-2. Rename dll to **version.dll** and copy it to game directory and run a game or inject the DLL into your target Unity game process using your preferred injector
+2. copy `winhttp.dll` to game directory and run game
 3. Press `INSERT` to toggle the menu

 ---